-This Lafayette College Faculty Handbook is updated and revised for 2019-20.
+This Lafayette College Faculty Handbook is updated and revised for academic year 2022-23.
 Changes and additions since the last revision are marked by an asterisk except for minor changes such as renumbering or resequencing a section, revising cross-references, or adjusting phrasing.
+Additionally, this version of the Faculty Handbook was revised per Faculty Motion 20-27 to eliminate gender-specific pronouns and provide the appropriate reference to "Programs" and "Program Chairs," where applicable.